 Today millions of people around the world celebrate International Women’s Day, championing the social, economic, cultural and political achievements of women and focussing on increasing gender equality globally.
 International Women’s Day began more than one hundred years ago and there has been much to celebrate over that time; the right to vote, increased workforce participation, increased legal rights and financial freedom are just some of the positive outcomes campaigned for by women and men over the last century.

 One challenge that many women continue to face is achieving sufficient superannuation for their retirement.
-In Australia today, on average, women retire with about half the balance in their super than men.
+In Australia today, on average, women retire with nearly 47% less super super than men*.
 There are many factors at play, but often this difference is driven by lower income, lower contributions during career breaks to care for children and family and by working part time.
-Women also tend to live five years longer than men, which means they need their retirement balance to last just that bit longer.
+Women also tend to live five years longer than men, which means they need their retirement balance to last a bit longer.

 It can be daunting to think about, but small changes today can have a significant impact on your super balance in the future.
 Here are three easy steps to help you boost your account balance and enable you to live out a purposeful retirement.

 Step 1: Understand your super

 We understand that superannuation can be a daunting concept.
 However, having a working knowledge of how it functions can be a very powerful tool to empower you to take responsibility for your financial future.
 The government’s Moneysmart website is a great place to start to help you understand some of the ins and outs.

 To get a better picture of your specific account, start by logging into ‘MemberAccess’, your online account which gives you access to your account balance, personal details, transaction history, investment options and much more.

 Use your online account to make sure you’re in an investment option that’s suited to your needs, understand the fees you are paying and check that your insurances are appropriate for your financial needs.
 If you would find it helpful to discuss this information with someone, our friendly Member Care Team are only a phone call away and would be happy to discuss any questions or queries you might have.